alex-s168/website/pages/article-gpu-arch-1.typ

   Our global dimension is 128*128, which means that we would need 256 compute units.
-  But since we probably don't have 256 compute units, GPUs, including ours, will have a on-hardware task scheduler, for scheduing tasks onto compute units.
+  But since we probably don't have 256 compute units, we can just use a on-hardware task scheduler.
 ]

 #section[